swistak-codes/recursion/README.md

-Code for blog article <https://swistak.codes/rekurencja-co-to-jest/> about recursion and upcoming one about moving from recursion to iteration.
+Code for blog article <https://swistak.codes/rekurencja-co-to-jest/> about recursion and https://swistak.codes/derekursywacja/ about moving from recursion to iteration.

 * basic-example.c - Fibonacci and factorial written purely recursive in C
 * basic-example.fs - Fibonacci and factorial written purely recursive in F#